liangnaiyao/multiview_learning/README.md

  * 1.12 ICDE20 A Novel Approach to Learning Consensus and Complementary Information for Multi-View Data Clustering [(matlab)](https://github.com/khanhluongds/Multi-view-Clustering-2CMV)

 ### 2. Graph based methods
      It contains two kinds of methods.
-The first kind is using a predefined graph, and performing post-processing spectral clustering or k-means.
+The first kind is using a predefined graph (also resfer to the traditional spectral clustering), and performing post-processing spectral clustering or k-means.
 And the second kind is to learn the graph and the index matrix simultaneously.

  * 2.1 ICDM19 Consistency Meets Inconsistency: A Unified Graph Learning Framework for Multi-view Clustering [(matlab)](https://github.com/youweiliang/ConsistentGraphLearning)